annebrown/org-IEEE-EditorTools/README.md

 Creates corresponding .csv files in same directory.

-Run .exe or .pl from command line to see progress and errors
+Run .exe or .pl from command line to see progress/errors.